shreyans312/EV_Charging_Station_Dynamic_Pricing/README.md

 `Max revenue gain (%): 129.16557880527324`
 `Min revenue gain (%) : 21.64635042660337`

+This improved model compared to static models can help generate more revenue to the operator and at the same time shift consumptions to off-peak hours to reduce high demand charges.
+EV charging stations can now anticipate demand rather than just responding to it.
 ## References
 [1] >Li, H., Qu, H., Tan, X. et al. (2025) UrbanEV: An Open Benchmark Dataset for Urban Electric Vehicle Charging Demand Prediction.
 Scientific Data.
 [Paper in Spring Nature](https://doi.org/10.1038/s41597-025-04874-4)